-- original award met Federal requirements, - assigned quantities did not exceed contract allowable amounts, - price was determined to be fair and reasonable. - the option price was better than prices available in the current market, and - option vehicle did not contain a cardinal change to the original vehicle.
+- · original award met Federal requirements, - · original award contained an assignability clause, - assigned quantities did not exceed contract allowable amounts. - price was determined to be fair and reasonable, - · option price was better than prices available in the current market, and - option vehicle did not contain a cardinal change to the original vehicle.